Leadership Studies Dissertations

 - Dissertation Proposal Update and Next Steps.
 After a student successfully defends the dissertation proposal near the end of the ED 895 Proposal Development course, any changes to the dissertation topic are to be cleared by the dissertation chair.
 Next steps for those who successfully defend the proposal are (a) passing the Written Comprehensive Exams before the last semester of master's-level supporting area classes; and (b) getting LSUS Institutional Review Board approval to conduct the research.

 - Students should complete the Written Comprehensive Exam Request form (found in the EDD Moodle site) and submit it to the program director at least 30 days prior to the desired date to take the Written Comprehensive Exams (during the first two semesters of Year 3).

 - Students must confirm that the online Human Subjects Tutorial has been successfully completed by attaching the Human Subjects Results page as the last page of the IRB proposal.
 The IRB proposal should be prepared under the guidance of the dissertation chair, and forwarded to the program director, department chair, and the Graduate Dean's Office.
 Absolutely no data can be collected prior to IRB approval!

-d. the methods, data collection, data analysis have been appropriately planned and implemented; and
+- the methods, data collection, data analysis have been appropriately planned and implemented;

 See the dissertation chair and program director for the paperwork required for scheduling the dissertation defense, preparing for dissertation publication, and commencement.